aldrik/pa-mods/README.md

 If a selection consists of only idle factories, set them to continuous build stance.

+### Relative zoom speed

+Adjusts the zoom speed relative to the planet radius.

 ## Other recommended mods

 - [PA Stats](https://forums.uberent.com/threads/rel-pa-stats-86422.50690/)